aajais/wb-serverless-stack/docs/narrative.md

 - `output.reward` — 0 or 1
 - `Run` / `Run Step` — which checkpoint and training step produced the row

-Drop two filter chips — `output.reward = 0` and `wb_run_step = 0` — and you're staring at exactly what the model gets wrong at the very start (below).
+Drop two filter chips: `output.reward = 0` and `wb_run_step = 15`, and you're staring at exactly what the model gets wrong.
 Expand any row and you get the full picture:

 - The exact user message we showed the model (schema + question)
 - The completion (in full, including any explanation it tried to add despite our system prompt)